 Medical Need to Stand

 If your employee presents with a medical certification indicating the need to stand at a computer due to an appropriate medical condition or functional limitation with prolonged sitting, that’s a trigger for an (ADAAA) interactive process and a reasonable accommodation, which may include providing a sit to stand workstation.
 In this case, you should explore which device will allow the employee to achieve standing with the most ease.
 Understanding their functional abilities, limitations and essential tasks will help guide you to the best solution including modifying how the essential functions are performed in the interim.
 Ultimately, the employer has the final say in what accommodation or sit to stand solution they are willing to provide.
-Just be sure it will fit your employee assuring their ongoing productivity and safety.
+Just be sure it will fit your employee's stature and physical ability assuring their ongoing productivity and safety.

 The best solution, when it is feasible in the work area, is an electric sit to stand desk (22”-47”H range) and a monitor arm for appropriate placement of monitors in sitting and standing.